jeremyButtler/freezeTB/programs/genLib/using_this_code.md

   strAry.

 ## ulCp

+Will not work on big endin systems.
+The X86 CPUs are little endin, while the ARM CPUs can be both, but often use little endin OS's.

 ulCp is short for unsigned long copy.
 It is like charCp, except that it uses unsigned long.
 As a general rule it